-If you like beer and you’re coming to Rome, you’re in for a treat.
-Despite not being beer monsters like their northern European cousins, people in Rome are increasingly learning to love beer.
-This is mainly due to an craft beer revolution currently underway in Italy, with hundreds and hundreds of small artisanal producers popping up all over the country – though if you’re more into Italy’s crisp, mass-produced lager, we’ve got you covered too.
+Despite being known as a wine country, and despite Italians not being beer monsters like their northern European cousins, people in Rome are increasingly learning to love beer.
+The explosion in artisan brewing in Italy, with hundreds and hundreds of small producers popping up all over the country, has got the bigger names interested too, and the city is now awash with kegs of local and imported ales and stouts – though if you’re more into Italy’s crisp, mass-produced lager, we’ve got you covered too.

 As a rule, in a country with some of the best wine in the world, it’s understandable that few Italians ever order beer to accompany a meal, or spend all evening drinking the stuff.
-For most people in Rome, beer is more an occasional treat, or a refreshing beverage to have a quick sup of on the way home from work.
+It’s also considered too much liquid to accompany a lot of food (except pizza, for some reason).
+For most local people in Rome, beer is more an occasional treat, or a refreshing beverage to have a quick sup of on the way home from work.

 How to order a beer in Rome

 Despite this lack of societal ubiquity, lager in bottles (in bottiglia – “een bot-EELL-ya”, usually 330 ml) or on draft (alla spina – “ah-lah SPEE-nah”) is available in most bars and restaurants.